matt-bendel/rcGAN/README.md

 ## Extending the Code
 See ```docs/new_applications.md``` for basic instructions on how to extend the code to your application.

+## Questions and Concerns
+If you have any questions, or run into any issues, don't hesitate to reach out at bendel.8@osu.edu.

 ## References
 This repository contains code from the following works, which should be cited: